 We have found that the Thetford line of portable toilets is very good quality.
 The first one we started out with was a low capacity basic model, the Thetford Marine Porta Potti 135, now replaced with the Thetford Porta Potti 260B Marine 92862.

 Since then, Thetford has developed larger toilets with a larger waste holding tank (fewer evacuations needed, but heavier to haul when the waste tank is full).

-Our personal favorite is the Thetford Porta Potti 365 with Piston Pump Flush, as shown on the left.
+Our personal favorite is the Thetford Porta Potti 365, now replaced by the Thetford 92853 Porta Potti 550P Portable Toilet.
 When used in conjunction with an appropriate amount of deodorizing chemical like Campa Chem, there is never a problem with smell or waste breakdown.

 (Note: the dry product available through Amazon.com is too expensive for us to list.
 Some Wal-Marts carry it.
 It's also available through CampingWorld.com.)

 Among trucker accessories, we have used this one not only for receiving human waste but also for receiving water from washing hands, washing dishes and brushing teeth.
 It can also be considered the means by which to help keep your truck secure since between times that you have to dump the waste holding tank you don't have to leave your truck to find a restroom elsewhere.

 We have used the three different types of devices for keeping cold food cold over the years: compact refrigerators, thermoelectric coolers and ice chests.
 Although some professional truck drivers may have success with the first two types of cold food storage devices, we never have.
 They have always broken down somehow.